hexdump0815/imagebuilder/systems/phone_motorola_harpia/readme.md

 - this is not very useable yet, still in a very early and experimental phase
 - to install write the image to an sd card and install lk2nd-msm8916.img from https://github.com/msm8916-mainline/lk2nd/releases via the instructions in https://github.com/msm8916-mainline/lk2nd/blob/master/README.md
+- it looks like not all lk2nd versions are working well on harpia - the current latest version 20.0 did not work (always only booting into fastboot mode, other non working versions resulted in a boot loop) but the somewhat older 0.15.0 version is working - some trial an error might be required to find a working version
 - a1 rated sd cards are highly recommended as otherwise the performance will be bad due to bad random disk io
 - if the phone is connected to a computer or power supply via usb a shutdown will result in a reboot, disconnecting it will let it shutdown properly
 - sometimes there the system was hanging during shutdown, tapping onto the screen a few times seems to help (i did not see this happen anymore in recent times)